quadroid/jcf-pascal-format/README.md

 pascal-format -config=pascal-format.new.cfg -out test.fmt.pas test.pas
 ```

-Do whatever you want with this.
+So here it is in case if someone else wants to waste their time trying to make this thing smarter.
 Original description follows.

 # Jedi Code Formatter CLI